 Franklyn H. Walls

 Frank was sent stateside to recover and as soon as he was able, he was transferred to Camp Hood, TX, where he became a tactics instructor.
 He thought he wouldn’t be returned to combat, given the nature of his wound, but in late 1944, the US Army promoted him to Major and sent him back to Europe.
-He was assigned to the 68th Armored Infantry Battalion, attached to the 14th Armored Infantry Division.
-Frank served as an S-3 Operations officer with the 68th, crossing the Rhine at Worms, Germany.
+He was assigned to the 68th Armored Infantry Battalion, part of the 14th Armored Infantry Division.
+Frank served as an S-3 Operations officer with the 68th, crossing the Rhine River at Worms, Germany.

 Once again, at Volkersleier near Hammelburg, Frank was wounded, this time as the result of grenade fragmentation and a gunshot wound to the head.
 He and his Staff Sergent were taken prisoner, by the depleted and retreating German army, but were able to escape from the POW lines before being transferred to a camp.
 Major Walls received another Purple Heart, as well as two more Bronze Stars, for his actions in France and Germany.